josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/⚖️_palestine_action_proscription_case_study.md

 ## ⚖️ Live Legal Indeterminacy

-Prescription decisions are subject to:
+Proscription decisions are subject to:
 - judicial review,
 - evidentiary scrutiny,
 - and prolonged legal timelines by design.